 In other words, aim your story at about what a fifth grader should be able to read, and your readers won’t get lost.
 Oh, by the way…the average US fifth grader reads at a 4.1 level.
 Go figure.

-And just a fast caveat here…on all word processing systems I have ever seen, the grade scores end up being WAY low.
+And just a fast caveat here…on all word processing systems I have ever seen, the readability scores end up being WAY low.
 The algorithms used to do the calculations include dialog.
-By its nature, dialog has very low grade scores because the paragraphs and sentences tend to be very short compared to narrative.
+By its nature, dialog has very low readability scores because the paragraphs and sentences tend to be very short compared to narrative.

 All of this boils down to the simple fact that to sell books you need to write clearly, concisely, and with passion.
 All of the fancy things that English majors know how to do will accomplish exactly two things:

 (1) Confuse the living hell out of your average reader, and

 (2) Make your books sit on the store shelf until the end of time.